jimenez2society/Cant-Have-It/README.md

 - This is the page where the list of recipes will be displayed.
 A user can click on a recipe to get more information about it as well as cooking instructions.

 - The user can also save the recipes.

-## Meal page

-- This is a page that displays a single meal.
-- Giving information as well as cooking instructions.

 ## Restrictions page